Data Centers in Montana

 Natural Disaster Risk

-Montana has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 59.12 out of 100, as of September 2025.
-The state is insulated from coastal and hurricane-related threats, with risks being primarily geological or weather-related.
+Montana has a Moderate natural disaster risk profile, with an overall FEMA National Risk Index score of 59.12 out of 100, as of September 2025.
+The risk landscape is dominated by weather-related events rather than catastrophic geological threats.